mbsambangi/lagom/_posts/2018-07-12-Spring-Cloud-Contract-RestDocs-Function.md

 }
 {% endhighlight %}

 Now, if you run the test-case it still fails complaining 'Connection Refused' error.
-We haven't configured the stub runner in the test case.
+Because Feign client tries to call the Member-Function at http://localhost:8080.
+We haven't configured the stub runner in the test case to mock the Member-Function using the contract yet.

-## Stubs from Contract
+## Stubs from Member-Function Contract
 Lets re-visit the test-case to configure the stub so that Feign client will work.

-Lets add following annotation so the stub can run at localhost port 8080.
+Lets add following annotation in Test class so the stub will run at localhost port 8080.

 {% highlight java %}
 @AutoConfigureStubRunner(ids = "com.healthfirst:member-function:+:stubs:8080", stubsMode = StubRunnerProperties.StubsMode.LOCAL)
 {% endhighlight %}

-## Test
+## Appointments Test
 Now the test case passes covering end-to-end testing.
 - Calling the appointment REST controller First